67587597/feedReader-FEND/frontend-nanodegree-feedreader-master/README.md

 # how to run the project ?
-open the file in ypur favourite browser.
+download the rontend-nanodegree-feedreader-master folder and open the file (index.html) in your favourite browser.

 This project will test some functionality:
 1- check if allfeeds is defined.